jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 review
 *********************************************************************************

 If you have been typing along *WELL DONE!* Your magic powers are growing.
-From the tests above you now know
+From these tests you know

 * how to test for equality
 * how to test if something is :ref:`None` or not